AlexToRa/testing/README.md

 # testing
-Learning how to use Git and GitHub
+Learning how to use Git and GitHub.

+Hello there my friend.